pretix/pretix-docs/docs/tutorial/products.md

 We will name the new quota "Sticker Black", unselect "Sticker - Purple" from the list of products and select "Sticker - Black" instead.
 Finally, we will click :btn:Save: and repeat the same process for the glitter color, adjusting the total capacity as needed.

-If we now navigate back to [Event] → "Products" → "Products" → "Sticker" and click on the "Variations" tab, there should be no more yellow boxes warning us that we need to add the product and variants to a quota before they can be sold.
+If we now navigate back to :navpath:Event → Products → Products → "Sticker": and click on the :btn:Variations: tab, there should be no more yellow boxes warning us that we need to add the product and variants to a quota before they can be sold.